RyanVNgo/RyanVNgo.github.io/index.md

 # Hi, I'm {{ page.author }}

-A software developer that makes simple, fast, functional software.
+A software developer making simple, fast, functional software.

-Undergraduate at San Diego State University.
+Current undergraduate at San Diego State University.

-Check out some of the stuff I've built [here]({{ site.github }}), or feel free to get in touch using the links below (email preferred).
+Below, you can check out some of the projects I've built or you can read some of the posts I've made on whatever tf idk the title will tell you.

+## Recent Projects
+{% assign project-list-length = 2 %}
+{% include project-list.html %}

 ## Recent Posts